Click on a question below to see the answer.

 To get the initiative link, go to Volunteerism > Needs, click Initiatives, and then selected the initiative.
 You'll find the Initiative Link in the top right-hand corner of the page.

 - If an initiative contains public needs, those needs will be available to anyone who views the site.
-If the initiative has been shared only with certain user groups, only the members of those groups will be able to see the initiative banner and know that the public needs are part of an initiative.
+If the initiative contains needs that are privately available to a user group, then only the members of that groups will be able to needs.

 - If an initiative contains private needs, the only volunteers who can access it will be those who belong to the user group to which it's assigned.

 If a volunteer views an initiative page, they will see the initiative banner.
 If the needs are private and the volunteer does not have access to them, they'll see a note below the banner that no needs are available.

 An initiative can have unlimited needs assigned to it.

 While an initiative can have unlimited needs, each need must have no more than one initiative.
 You cannot assign multiple initiatives to a single need.

 User groups cannot be assigned to initiatives.
 (This is a change from the original initiatives feature.)
 You can assign any number of user groups to a need, regardless of whether that need is part of an initiative.
 You can also delete a user group from an need, as needed.

 No. Initiatives are typically used to group needs into a specific community effort (such as a Day of Caring).
 If a need is not part of a larger project or event, you may not need to use initiatives at all.